 The poorest Pomeranians had no piece of land and no house.
 They were sheltered under the roof of a junker's farmstead, in return for their work rendered in the land estate.
 They, like many people from the Naugard (Nowogard) county, often chose Brazil for emigration, as the king Pedro II offered to immigrants a free ship travel, a free piece of land (to be deforested) and an in-kind loan, in the form of farm animals and grain).
 They arrived to Brazil with little belongings and were given place in the heart of the forest, away from the roads and of other settlements.
 They began to built their second homeland.
 Isolation from the outside world strengthened their internal social bounds and the will to survive.
-The first cottages in Pomeranian style were rised and the first, half-timbered church, without a single brick, was built.
-There are many blogs of the Pomeranos on the internet, who write about their history and culture.
+The first cottages in Pomeranian style were raised and the first, half-timbered church, without a single brick, was built.
+There are many blogs of the Pomeranos on the internet, who treat about their history and culture.
 Here is one of the photos there from, the archives of Ursula Topper Dettmann:

 The contemporary Pomeranian language, called Pommersche Platt, is a dialect of the Low-German language (Plattdüütsch) that was somehow influenced by the Dutch language.
 It is quite different from the old-Pomeranian which was Slavic language and which became extinct at the beginning of the 15th century.
 I do not know if any Slavic remnants of the old-Pomeranian were preserved in the actual language of the Pomeranos.
 In the opinion of historians and linguists the tongue of the Pomeranian Slavs might have been closely related to the language of the Polabian Slavs.
 In the book "The Biblical Repository" (Vol. 4, 1834) Edward Robinson mentions that the latest known church mass conducted in the Polabian language took place in Wustrow, called also Wendland (40 km West of Wittenbegre on Elbe) in 1751.
-According to the study "Slawische Orts- und Gewässernamen in Deutschland" by Oswald Jannermann (2009), there are about a thousand geographical names in today's Germany (towns, villages, rivers, lakes, terrains) of Slavic origins.
-They are usually ending on -itz, -enz, -ik, -in oraz -ow.
-For example Berlin, Leipzig (formerly Leipzik).
-It is interesting to see how certain Slavic languages are related one to another, if we take nasal vocals into consideration.
-The latter are present in the Polish, Polabian and old-Pomeranian languages, and are absent in the Russian and Lusatian languages.
-For example, the word "meadow" means łąka in Polish, lonka or lanka in Polabian, but luka in Russian and luk or luckau in Lusatian.

 The contemporary Pomeranian language (of German origins) was introduced as a subject to Pomeranian children of five primary schools in the state Espírito Santo in 2005.
 A year later, Prof. Ismael Tressmann, ethnographer, linguist and intellectual authority of the Pomeranos, issued the Pomeranian-Portuguese dictionary "Pomerisch - Portugíísisch Wöirbauk", containing about 15 thousand entries.